paulwizviz/learn-ethereum/README.md

 ## Disclaimer

-* The contents in this project are intended for educational purpose only.
+* The contents in this project are intended for educational, experimentation and/or solicit discussion only.
+* The content here are **not** are not intended for mission critical or production environment, if you chose to use any aspect of the content, you do so at your own risk.
 * This contents are constantly updated and items may be removed and modified without warning.

 ## Copyright